alifmaulidanar/take-home-test-andalan-software/README.md

 # Simple Fullstack Web App using Reqres Public API

 This is a simple fullstack web application that allows users to perform CRUD operations by utilizing the Reqres Public API.
 The app features a clean, minimalistic design and provides a seamless user experience for interacting with user and resource data.
+This project is a technical assignment for the **Andalan Software** for the position of **Software Developer**.

 Since it uses a public API, the data does not persist in a database and any interaction with the API does not affect the actual data on Reqres.
 This project is built using modern technologies, including: